dojo/docs/dijit/form/ComboBox.rst

 ComboBox widgets are dojo.data-enabled.
 This means rather than embedding all the OPTION tags within the page, you can have dojo.data fetch them from a server-based store.
 The unified dojo.data architecture can get its data from various places such as databases and web services.
 See the `dojo.data <dojo/data>`_ section for complete details.

+`note:` ComboBox differs from a `FilteringSelect <dijit/form/FilteringSelect>`_ in that the displayed value and hidden value are always the same. the value of the OPTION tag is ignored when used in a degradable manner.

 ========
 Examples